IDOHLabs-Bioinformatics/covidww/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `map_plot/`
+- `map/`
-  - `*.png`: Plot of the demix results on a map
+  - `abundance_bar_<run date>.png`: Plot of the demix results on a map
+  - `abundance_map_<run data>.png`: Bar plot of the detected variants per city
   - `metadata_merged_demix*.csv`: File with the data used for the map to see what was filtered out for readability

 </details>

-Map plot runs if metadata containing the Sample, City, and State is provided and it will plot the demixing results on the map to visualize the outcome spatially.
+Map plot runs if metadata containing the Sample, City, and State is provided, and it will plot the demixing results on the map to visualize the outcome spatially.
+It also generates a bar plot showing the lineage abundance per city to view in more detail.